 One of our favorite parts of staying at this hotel was the pool.
-There is a shallow end with beach entry that is 1 ft deep max with a slide and splash toys and a deeper end for older kids.
+There is a one-foot-deep shallow end with beach entry featuring a slide and splash toys plus a deeper end for older kids.
 We spent hours hanging out at this pool and would have stayed even longer if there were lounge chairs.
 Another great amenity is the coffee and tea bar right at the entrance where you can help yourself to beverages at all hours of the day.

 The entrance is accessible by key card between the hours of 10 pm and 5 am so it felt extra safe.
 A complimentary breakfast buffet is also included and it is an impressive spread of potatoes, bacon, eggs, oatmeal station, DIY waffle bar and so much more.

 Just a heads up that they charge $48 per night for valet with unlimited in and out privileges which is comparable to other parking options in the area.
 There are other overnight lots nearby for $12 a night but, not being a local and unfamiliar with how safe the surrounding areas were, I didn’t feel comfortable with this option.

 The next time I'm in Portland with kids, I'd either stay at this hotel again or at a place on the Eastside because that's where the best restaurants are located.

 Speaking of restaurants, let's get into this family-friendly Portland itinerary...